 PGR Voice Survey 2025

-Here’s what you told us in this year’s PGR Voice survey
+What you told us in this year’s PGR Voice survey

 The PGR Voice Survey ran between 12 May and 20 June 2025.
 A big thank you to all of the postgraduate researchers who participated, and to all of the staff who supported this.

 The survey closed with an overall response rate of 40% (1227 students).
-We heard from PGRs at all stages of their programme in all Schools across the University, giving us an in-depth and representative insight into the PGR experience.
+We heard from PGRs at all stages of their programme in Schools across the University, giving us an in-depth and representative insight into the PGR experience.

 Headline results